srobotta/moodle-database-presets/competencies-wheel/README.md

 #### List view template

 In the *List view template* the block for each entry must be changed only.
-Inside this block there must be the following html snippet for each criterium:
+Inside this block there must be the following html snippet for each criterion:

 ```
 <div class="row my-3 align-items-start justify-content-start">